-Most healthy adults need 7–8 hours of sleep per night.
-But most get less than that.
-More than 1/3 of Americans have reported that lack of sleep impacts their daily lives.
-Not getting enough sleep can increase the risk of high blood pressure, heart disease and more.
+Most healthy adults need 7 to 8 hours of sleep each night.
+But many get less than that.
+More than a third of Americans say that lack of sleep affects their daily lives.
+Not getting enough sleep can lead to high blood pressure, heart disease and more.

 Small changes can improve sleep quality

 The good news is that you can do some simple things to get better sleep:

 - Eat well but not late at night.

 Eat well for better energy

 Eating food that your body needs can make a world of difference in your energy level.
 A healthy eating plan includes: